sckott/cowsay/README.md

     say('fortune','cat')
     #>
     #>  --------------
-    #> John Miller: How do I prevent google search to post my questions asked here??
+    #> The existence of a method is not a sufficient reason to use that method.
-    #> Martin Maechler: you don't: R-help is famous and celebrity can't be gotten rid off ;-)
+    #>  Jari Oksanen
-    #>  John Miller and Martin Maechler
+    #>  about relative advantages of several multivariate analysis methods
-    #>  R-help
+    #>  R-SIG-Ecology
-    #>  June 2004
+    #>  November 2013
     #>  --------------
     #>     \
     #>       \